-Pieces of a Woman is a portrayal of true human emotions, and it cements it with a near 30-minute long single-take childbirth scene.
+Pieces of a Woman portrays genuine human emotions, and it cements it with a nearly 30-minute long single-take childbirth scene.
 Lead actor Vanessa Kirby revealed how she was excited to take on this daunting task.

-The actress, who was nominated for BAFTA in the Best Actress category for Pieces of a Woman, spoke to Entertainment Weekly on how she felt it was important for her to render an image of a woman that was real.
+The actress, nominated for a BAFTA in the Best Actress category for Pieces of a Woman, spoke to Entertainment Weekly about how she felt it was vital to render an image of a real woman.

 “I think we all felt like there was a responsibility here for anyone that’s been close to someone who’s gone through this or have gone through it themselves, as a woman, but as a partner, as a man, too.”

-She further shared how it was a challenge to deliver the truest representation of grief.
+She further shared how delivering the truest representation of grief was challenging.

-The The Crown star revealed her background was in theater before TV shows and feature films, and the idea of doing this was like taking a free-fall.
+The Crown star revealed her background was in theater before TV shows and feature films, and the idea of doing this was like taking a free fall.

 Vanessa Kirby also complimented the cinematographer, Benjamin Loeb, as he had been holding the camera on his shoulders and following the actors for the entire duration.
 She fondly remembered the experience as if everyone in the crew had gone to war and returned victorious, creating an everlasting bond.

 Pieces of a Woman is a heartbreaking tale of a woman who grapples with the woes of childbirth and uses isolation as a coping mechanism.
 At about two-thirds of the movie, it compels the audience to sit through a single-shot 24-minute-long scene of birth given at home.
 The scene is intense yet vulnerable, animalistic yet an exposé of true human nature, abrasive yet tender, and it sucks in every unblinking attention from the viewer.